 May 8, 2020 | by Laurel Lucia, Kevin Lee, Ken Jacobs, and Gerald F. Kominski

 This data brief examines which types of health insurance, if any, the workers most at risk of job loss had prior to this crisis.
 The authors then use this analysis to inform their estimate that for every 100,000 California workers losing their jobs due to the pandemic, up to 67,000 workers, spouses, and children are at risk of losing job-based coverage.

 From the High Road Training Partnerships initiative, this brief provides an overview of the problem-solving infrastructure of HRTPs, and how they can address multiple contemporaneous challenges with strategies designed to support economic and environmental resilience in industries and communities.
 The brief provides a special emphasis on the ways in which HRTPs are able to help workers in the midst of the COVID-19 pandemic.

-Industries at Direct Risk of Job Loss from COVID-19 in California: A Profile of Front-Line Job and Worker Characteristics, April 10, 2020
+BLOG: Industries at Direct Risk of Job Loss from COVID-19 in California: A Profile of Front-Line Job and Worker Characteristics

 The authors focus on potential differences in the economic impacts on California’s workers by analyzing major industries that are at highest risk of job losses or hours reduction stemming from social distancing and public health directives to slow the spread of COVID-19.

-Time to Act for Workers: Critical State and Local Policies to Respond to the COVID-19 Pandemic, March 24, 2020
+BLOG: Time to Act for Workers: Critical State and Local Policies to Respond to the COVID-19 Pandemic